nablarch/nablarch-document/en/application_framework/application_framework/libraries/message.rst

 .. important::

-  The default locale is set by :java:extdoc:`PropertiesStringResourceLoader.defaultLocale  <nablarch.core.message.PropertiesStringResourceLoader.setDefaultLocale(java.lang.String defaultLocale)>` (Default language).
+  The default locale is set by :java:extdoc:`PropertiesStringResourceLoader.defaultLocale  <nablarch.core.message.PropertiesStringResourceLoader.setDefaultLocale(java.lang.String)>` (Default language).
 If it is not set, the value of :java:extdoc:`Locale.getDefault().getLanguage() <java.util.Locale.getLanguage()>` is used as the default locale.

   Since the value of :java:extdoc:`Locale.getDefault().getLanguage() <java.util.Locale.getLanguage()>` changes depending on the OS settings, using this value as the default locale may change the value depending on the environment in which it is executed and cause a failure.
 Be sure to set the default language.